mikelevins/quarto/README.md

 # quarto

-folio in Swift
+**quarto** is an experimental framework in which some of the functional idioms of folio are expressed in Swift.

-**quarto** is an experiment in adapting the folio APIs for use in Swift.
-I've been tinkering with Swift lately and found that it's not horrible.
-I might actually like it.
-Functional idioms are a little more foreign to it than I'd ideally like, though, so I thought I'd experiment with constructing Swift versions of some of the idioms from folio.
+I've been tinkering with Swift for a short while and finding it not bad.
+I might even be starting to like it.

-This is experimental code.
-Don't expect it to be particularly complete, efficient, or bug-free.
+It's not a functional language, really, but we might say it's functional-friendly.
+It includes some features that make functional idioms reasonably comfortable to express, so I thought I'd see how much of folio I can manage in it.

-quarto is licensed under the MIT license (see the included LICENSE file)
+**quarto** is strictly experimental at this stage.
+Please don't expect it to be fast, complete, or bug-free.